 3. Mold Cleaning

 If there is visible mold in your home, it must be mitigated properly.
 It’s important to wear gloves and a protective mask to keep from inhaling toxic mold during cleanup.
-You can use a mixture of activated charcoal, baking soda, apple cider vinegar, tea tree oil and borax to clean mold off hard surfaces and prevent mold from growing in the future.

 4. Water Filtering